trashgod/roots/README.md

  7: 1 (0.00%)
 ```

+## Hex Dump

-## Hex dump utility that reads from either standard input or a named file using  `Ada.Text_IO.Text_Streams`; see `stream/examples.sh` for more examples.
+A hexadecimal dump utility that reads from either standard input or a named file using  `Ada.Text_IO.Text_Streams`; see `stream/examples.sh` for more examples.

 ```
 $ gprbuild hd && ./obj/hd -h